brahmbeyond/Notes/AI_unit_3.md

 A model can be a system or process.
 It acts like a blueprint or recipe that Ai system uses to learn and predict things.
 - ML Models- these are models which are trained on specific large datasets and they recognize specific patterns from data and use it to predict things.
 - Model training - feeding data to models to train them for some task.

+## Object Identification
+Also known as object recognition is a field in computer vision which helps in identify and categorizing the object in images.

+#### core
+- visual input
+- feature extraction - extracts the features of the images such as edges,colors textures etc.
+- classification - the it compares the extracted features with its database and the identifies the object based on that

+#### benefits-
+- improved efficiency
+- advanced features like self driving cars
+- automation

+#### techniques
+- ml - using supervised learning the images are provided with labels and this helps model to learn features and patterns in images and its category
+- deep learning - using cnn can learn highly complex features for image data and achieve high accuracy.

+#### challenges
+- visual complexity
+- low resolution
+- low data

+#### application
+- self driving cars
+- image recognition